marukosy124/doctor-booking-system/README.md

 # Doctor Booking System

 This is originally a frontend engineer assessment.
-The backend and database are not prepared by me.
+The backend and database are given by the assessment.

 ## Live Demo